2023 Best Value Social Work Bachelor's Degree Schools in the Rocky Mountains Region

 Full Social Work at Colorado Mesa University Report

-Utah Valley University ranked #9 on this year’s Best Value Social Work Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Located in the small city of Orem, UVU is a public college with a fairly large student population.
+Utah Valley University did quite well in this year’s ranking of the best places for social work students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the small city of Orem, UVU is a public school with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at UVU are $17,092 per year.
 Social Work majors at UVU take out an average of $23,532 in student loans while working on their Bachelor's Degree.

-Boise State University ranked #10 on this year’s Best Value Social Work Bachelor’s Degree Schools in the Rocky Mountains Region list.
+With a ranking of #10, Boise State University did quite well on this year’s best value schools for social work students working on their bachelor’s degree.
 Boise State is a very large public school located in the city of Boise.

-Boise State undergraduate students pay an average of $24,980 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Boise State are $24,980 per year.
 The average amount in student loans that social work majors at Boise State take out while working on their Bachelor's Degree is $30,598.

-Full Social Work at Boise State University Report
+Read full report on Social Work at Boise State University

-Explore the best social work schools for a specific state in the Rocky Mountains region.
+Explore the best social work colleges for a specific state in the Rocky Mountains region.

 Social Work is one of 5 different types of programs to choose from.